gregscharf/text-scroll-panel/README.md

 - [ ] Move setup of html blocks out of plugin setup and into html (?)
 - [ ] Code optimization.
 - [ ] CSS transitions.
+- [ ] For vertical centering to work all html must be in one containing element.
+Force this behavior in js to prevent error?

 Setup:
 ```